Bank Account Opening in UAE

 • In-person application necessitates physical presence to meet bank representatives, sign application forms, and submit necessary documents.

-• To open a bank account outside the UAE, you can apply online via phone or online meeting.
+• You can apply online via phone or meeting to open a bank account outside the UAE.
 After approval, you must visit the UAE to sign the account opening form.

 • Client assessment: Our team will evaluate your company’s activities, operations, expected annual turnover, and initial funds to recommend the most suitable bank for your business.

-• Liaising with the bank: We will assist you with additional bank requirements and can act as your representative if you are unable to meet the Contact Point Verification Agent.
+• Liaising with the bank: We will assist you with additional bank requirements and can act as your representative if you cannot meet the Contact Point Verification Agent.

 • Documentation: We will assist you in collecting and preparing the documents the bank requires.
 These could include: